sparcians/pegasus/test/elfs/README.md

 # Overview

-In this directory are tests for Atlas as well as a build system for those tests.
+In this directory are tests for Pegasus as well as a build system for those tests.
 The tests are divided into two parts/directories:

 1. `asm`: Baremetal, pure .S files